cunicu/cunicu/README.md

 ɯice is a userspace daemon managing [Wireguard][wireguard] interfaces to establish peer-to-peer connections in harsh network environments.

-It relies on the [awesome](https://github.com/pion/awesome-pion) [pion/ice][pion-ice] package for the interactive connectivity establishment as well as bundles the Go userspace implementation of Wiguard in a single binary for environments in which Wireguard kernel support has not landed yet.
+It relies on the [awesome](https://github.com/pion/awesome-pion) [pion/ice][pion-ice] package for the interactive connectivity establishment as well as bundles the Go userspace implementation of Wireguard in a single binary for environments in which Wireguard kernel support has not landed yet.

 ## Getting started